 Bass is weighty and full-bodied, but doesn’t sound sluggish.
 If anything, this new model sounds weightier and more confident in its ability.
 The headphones can plummet far enough to follow the deepest bassline, but they stop short of unbalancing the rest of the presentation.

 The Sony WH-1000XM2s stick to a tried and trusted recipe that works a treat.
-They’re a superb all-round package that excel in every area and that’s why we’d willingly pay every penny of their premium price tag.
+They’re a superb all-round package that excel in every area.